The Department of Agriculture and Water Resources, January 2018

 - meals or snacks received on your flight (including fruit, yoghurt, milk drinks and sandwiches)

 - meat (including salami, sausages and ham)

-- pulses (including beans, lentils, peas and chick peas)
+- pulses (including beans, lentils, peas and chickpeas)

 - seeds and nuts

-- seeds for planting (including bulbs)
+- seeds or bulbs for planting

 - soil (including samples, specimens and dirt on equipment or shoes)

 - sporting/camping equipment that is dirty or wet

 - traditional remedies and medicines that contain herbs, animal products or dried medicinal mushrooms (strict import conditions apply).

 You must pack your own bag and be aware of all its contents.
 Everything in your bag is your responsibility.
 Items that need to be declared on arrival should be packed separately or at the top of your luggage.